fontfish/AlbaMinchoKana/README.md

 My knowledge of Japanese letterforms and their calligraphic origins is improving all the time, so some changes may be made to balance these roots with modern typographic expectations and create a more harmonious design.
 As a digital font aimed at readability, however, typography is the deciding factor in most decisions.

-As much as possible, I'm trying to work off my own judgement when designing Proto Mincho, but all judgement is the result of experience, of which I yet have little.
+As much as possible, I'm trying to work off my own judgement when designing Alba Mincho, but all judgement is the result of experience, of which I yet have little.
 Design features have been influenced by various free and commercial fonts I have seen used in book text, as well as by examples I have seen of Japanese lettering and my own (still very rudimentary) knowledge of *shodō* (Japanese calligraphy).

 Mincho Kana is also intended to have a letterpress-suitable version of the font for use on physical photopolymer printing plates (which I have tried and tested with much success).
 This has reduced contrast (thicker thin strokes), a few ink-spread modifications and some of the *hane* modified or removed.